IHE/ITI.PCF/input/pagecontent/volume-1.md

 The diagrammed steps:

-1. a **Consent Authorization Client** actor, an abstraction of an app and possibly a user, requests an Access Token of the **Consent Authorization Server** actor with some defined patient, user, app, and data parameters.
+1. a **IUA Authorization Client** actor, an abstraction of an app and possibly a user, requests an Access Token of the **IUA Authorization Server** actor with some defined patient, user, app, and data parameters.
 This is the access request context that the **Consent Authorization Server** will make Consent Access Control Decisions upon.
-2. The **Consent Authorization Server** gets user identity information, if available.
+2. The **IUA Authorization Server** gets user identity information, if available.
 Such using one or more Open-ID Connect authority.
 Adding any details to the access request context --> Note that failure to identify a user may be a failure-mode.
-3. The **Consent Authorization Server** gets access token, if available.
-Such as using IUA or SMART.
+3. The **IUA Authorization Server** invokes the **Consent Authorization Server** passing any predicate access token, if available.
 Adding any details to the access request context --> Note that failure to get an authorization token may be a failure-mode.
 4. The **Consent Authorization Server** looks for Patient Consents at the **Consent Registry** actor(s).
 The access request context may be used to limit the Consent resources returned.
 5. The **Consent Authorization Server** receives the available consents. --> Note that failure to get a consent means that the default Implicit policy that is active is enforced.
 6. The **Consent Authorization Server** determines the best match or matches of Consents returned to the access control request context (patient, user, app, purposeOfUse, data parameters, etc).
 7. The **Consent Authorization Server** makes the Access Control Decision based on the Consents
+8. The **Consent Authorization Server** provides the consent decisions to the **IUA Authorization Server**
-8. The **Consent Authorization Server** combines the Consent Access Control Decision with the decisions returned in step 2 and 3
+9. The **IUA Authorization Server** combines the Consent Access Control Decision with the decisions returned in step 2 and 3
-9. The **Consent Authorization Server** encodes the combined Access Control Decision into an oAuth token.
-This is typically just associating the conditions of the Access Control Decision with the opaque oAuth token returned such that later in step 12 the ITI-109 transaction can be used to get the details.
+10. The **IUA Authorization Server** encodes the combined Access Control Decision into an oAuth token.
+This is typically just associating the conditions of the Access Control Decision with the opaque oAuth token returned such that later in step 13 the ITI-102 transaction can be used to get the details.
 This combined Access Control decision indicates what is permitted, denied and any obligations or refrains that must be applied.
-10. The **Consent Authorization Server** returns this combined token to the **Consent Authorization Client**. --> Note that failure-modes will not return a success token but rather an access denied.
+11. The **IUA Authorization Server** returns this combined token to the **IUA Authorization Client**. --> Note that failure-modes will not return a success token but rather an access denied.
-11. The **Consent Authorization Client** encapsulates the given oAuth token, using ITI-72, to indicate the authorization given where the grouped transaction is as defined by the data access implementation guide that is grouped.
+12. The **IUA Authorization Client** encapsulates the given oAuth token, using ITI-72, to indicate the authorization given where the grouped transaction is as defined by the data access implementation guide that is grouped.
 Meaning the transaction is otherwise as defined elsewhere.
-The **Consent Enforcement Point** receives the ITI-72 and extracts the oAuth token.
+The **IUA Resource Server** receives the ITI-72 and extracts the oAuth token.
+13. The **IUA Resource Server** may request introspection using [ITI-102].
+14. The **IUA Authorization Server** includes details from the **Consent Authorization Server** decision.
-12. The **Consent Enforcement Point** request introspection using [ITI-109].
-ITI-109 is based on ITI-102, but communicates the Consent Access Control decision details.
+15. The **IUA Authorization Server** returns the token details.
+ITI-102 is augmented here to communicates the Consent Access Control decision details.
-13. The **Consent Enforcement Point** may be able to enforce some of the Consent Access Control prior to retrieving the data requested.
+16. The **IUA Resource Server** calls upon the **Consent Enforcement Point** to enforce the token.
+The **Consent Enforcement Point** may be able to enforce some of the Consent Access Control prior to retrieving the data requested.
 Such as where the Consent Access Control decision would forbid a kind of FHIR Resource.
-14. The **Consent Enforcement Point** would use undefined means to retrieve the requested data from the FHIR Server.
+17. The **Consent Enforcement Point** would use undefined means to retrieve the requested data from the FHIR Server.
 This may be by executing the grouped transaction with privileged access.
-15. The **Consent Enforcement Point** would inspect the results and further enforce the Consent Access Control decision.
+18. The **Consent Enforcement Point** would inspect the results and further enforce the Consent Access Control decision.
 This might be to filter out specific resources that could not have been filtered out other ways.
-16. The **Consent Enforcement Point** returns the authorized data to the **Consent Authorization Client** actor.
+19. The **IUA Resource Server** returns the authorized data to the **IUA Authorization Client** actor.

 #### 53.4.2.4 Implicit Content